artur-shaik/vim-javacomplete2/README.md

 `let g:JavaComplete_PomPath = /path/to/pom.xml` - set path to `pom.xml` explicitly.
 It will be set automatically, if `pom.xml` is in underlying path.

-For `Gradle` users: you can generate `.classpath` file, that will picked up by javacomplete2.
-For this add this to your `build.gradle`:
+For `Gradle` users: you can generate `.classpath` file, that will be picked up by javacomplete2.
+Add this configuration to your `build.gradle`:

 ```groovy
 allprojects {